HAMILTON HOUSE PAINTERS TERMS OF PAYMENT, SALES and SERVICE, and, WARRANTY INFORMATION

 The parties agree as follows:

-1. SCHEDULING / BOOKING FEE: Hamilton House Painters normally DOES NOT charge any scheduling or booking fees.
+1. SCHEDULING / BOOKING FEE: Hamilton House Painters normally DOES NOT charge any scheduling or booking fees, for jobs booked well into the future.
 We do take deposits approximately one to two weeks in advance of work commencing, to ensure the payments clear before work starts.
 You are free to schedule your service (subject to prevailing weather, etc...) weeks or months in advance.
 In fact, we encourage you to do this, so that you get the dates you want or need; we do not collect a fee at that time, unless your selected date is within 2 weeks of the project start.

 2. PAYMENT TERMS and DEPOSITS: